 A 25-seater ship “Zapyškis” arrives at this pier every summer.
 It carries passengers along the Kaunas district towns Zapyškis, Kačerginė, Kulautuva, Vilkija which are situated by the river Nemunas.

-Next to the pier, you will find the sculpture “Uoste šuolis” (“Jump In The Port”) by artist D. Karaliaus.
+Next to the pier, you will find the sculpture “Uoste šuolis” (“Jump At The Port”) by artist D. Karaliaus.

-2. OBJECT OF SMALL ARCHITECTURE “UOSTE ŠUOLIS” (“JUMP IN THE PORT”)
+2. OBJECT OF SMALL ARCHITECTURE “UOSTE ŠUOLIS” (“JUMP AT THE PORT”)